IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models: Case Study

 The results are presented in Table~\ref{tab:case_study_results}.
 We observe that the non-balanced training dataset, which only contains feedback on the most confidently misclassified samples, resulted in a significant decrease in performance.
 While the inclusion of feedback on least confident samples caused a slight decline in the overall F1 score, Adapter training on the balanced feedback led to an improvement in the precision score for the Jewish target group.

 Figure \ref{fig:case_study_results} shows the changes in the detector while fine-tuning with the collected feedback.
 When rebalancing the feedback, only modified samples are drastically changed while the performance on the original texts is only slightly affected.
-A more detailed comparison between fine-tuning on non-balanced and balanced feedback can be found in Appendix~\ref{sec:app_eddback_comparison}.
+A detailed comparison between fine-tuning on non-balanced and balanced feedback is in Appendix~\ref{sec:app_eddback_comparison}).